-- The minutes of the proceedings at a meeting must be submitted for confirmation at the (1) next meeting or, if that is omitted, at a subsequent meeting. - No discussion on the minutes may occur before confirmation, except as to the (2) accuracy of the minutes as a record of proceedings. - (3) On the confirmation of the minutes, the presiding member will - initial each page of the minutes, which pages are to be consecutively numbered: and - (b) place his or her signature and the date of confirmation at the foot of the last page of the minutes. - The minutes of the proceedings of a meeting must include- (4) - the names of the members present at the meeting; and (a) - the name of any member who is not present because the member is suspended or taken to have been granted leave of absence from the office of member of the council: and - in relation to each member present- (b) - the time at which the person entered or left the meeting; and (i) - unless the person is present for the whole meeting, the point in the proceedings at which the person entered or left the meeting; and - if, during the meeting, the member is excluded under section 86(6b) of the Act, a statement that the member was excluded and the period for which the member was excluded; and - each motion or amendment, and the names of the mover and seconder; and (c) - (d) any variation, alteration or withdrawal of a motion or amendment; and

-- (e) whether a motion or amendment is carried or lost; and - (f) any disclosure of interest made by a member; and - (g) an account of any personal explanation given by a member; and - (h) details of the making of an order under subsection (2) of section 90 of the Act (see subsection (7) of that section); and - (i) a note of the making of an order under subsection (7) of section 91 of the Act in accordance with the requirements of subsection (9) of that section; and - (j) details of any adjournment of business; and - (k) a record of any request for documents to be tabled at the meeting; and - (l) a record of any documents tabled at the meeting; and - (m) a description of any oral briefing given to the meeting on a matter of council business; and - (n) any other matter required to be included in the minutes by or under the Act or any regulation.
+- (b) place his or her signature and the date of confirmation at the foot of the last page of the minutes. - The minutes of the proceedings of a meeting must include- - (a) the names of the members present at the meeting; and - (b) in relation to each member present- - (i) the time at which the person entered or left the meeting; and - (ii) unless the person is present for the whole meeting, the point in the proceedings at which the person entered or left the meeting; and - (c) each motion or amendment, and the names of the mover and seconder; and - (d) any variation, alteration or withdrawal of a motion or amendment; and - (e) whether a motion or amendment is carried or lost; and - (f) any disclosure of interest made by a member; and - (g) an account of any personal explanation given by a member; and - (h) details of the making of an order under subsection (2) of section 90 of the Act (see subsection (7) of that section); and - (i) a note of the making of an order under subsection (7) of section 91 of the Act in accordance with the requirements of subsection (9) of that section; and - (j) details of any adjournment of business; and - (k) a record of any request for documents to be tabled at the meeting; and - (I) a record of any documents tabled at the meeting; and - (m) a description of any oral briefing given to the meeting on a matter of council business; and - (n) any other matter required to be included in the minutes by or under the Act or any regulation.